 Christchurch is the largest city in the South Island of New Zealand, and the country’s second-most populous urban area.
 The city has a rich history and heritage and is home to many of New Zealand’s most iconic buildings and landmarks.
 Christchurch is also known as the “Garden City”, due to its many parks and gardens.

-The city is home to a number of significant buildings and landmarks, including the Christchurch Cathedral, the Canterbury Museum, and the Christchurch Art Gallery.
+The city is home to several significant buildings and landmarks, including the Christchurch Cathedral, the Canterbury Museum, and the Christchurch Art Gallery.
 Christchurch is a vibrant, cosmopolitan city that is constantly evolving.
 The central city is home to a diverse range of people, businesses, and cultures, while the wider region is renowned for its natural beauty, adventure, and lifestyle opportunities.

 Heading north from Christchurch, you’ll reach the coastal town of Kaikoura.
 Here, you can go whale watching or swim with dolphins.
 Kaikoura is located approximately two hours’ drive from Christchurch.